FIG Artistic Gymnastics World Cup CII

 Worcester (USA), March 2, 2013

-The American Cup, a part of the International Gymnastics Federation's all-around World Cup series, kicks off the road to the 2016 Olympic Games in Rio de Janeiro, Brazil, and the field features many of the top athletes from last summer's Olympic Games in London.
+The American Cup, a part of the International Gymnastics Federation's (FIG) all-around World Cup series, kicks off the road to the 2016 Olympic Games in Rio and is expected to feature many of the top athletes from last summer’s Olympic Games in London.

 Leyva has enjoyed considerable success over the past two seasons.
-Leyva, the 2011 U.S. all-around and World parallel bars champion, won the 2012 American Cup and earned the highest all-around score at the U.S. Olympic Trials, which guaranteed him a spot on the U.S. Olympic Team.
+Leyva, the 2011 U.S. all-around and World parallel bars champion, won the 2012 American Cup and the U.S. Olympic Trials all-around title, which earned him a spot on the U.S. Olympic team.
 At the Olympics, Leyva won the bronze medal in the all-around.
-Olympic teammate Jake Dalton of Reno, Nev./University of Oklahoma, will also represent Team USA.
-Dalton competed in the team and floor exercise finals in London.
+Dalton was a member of the men’s 2012 U.S. Olympic Team, and he competed in the team and floor exercise finals in London.
 In 2012, he won the U.S. titles in both the floor exercise and vault, and won six medals at the NCAA Championships – all-around and parallel bars gold medals, team and floor exercise silver medals, and still rings and horizontal bar bronze medals.
 Both Leyva and Dalton were members of the U.S. Team that won the team bronze medal at the 2011 World Championships.

 The American Cup format has a field of eight men and eight women, and the invitations to compete are based on the all-around standings from the 2012 Olympic Games.